Want to know when to exercise harder and when to slow down?

 Exercise heart rate, or target heart rate, is a percentage range of 50 to 85 percent of your maximum safe heart rate (1).
 Your maximum heart rate is 220 minus your age.

-For a 40-year-old, the maximum heart rate is 220-40 or 180 beats per minute.
+The maximum heart rate for a 40-year-old is 220-40 or 180 beats per minute.
 For the 50 percent exertion level, the target is 50% of the maximum or 90 bpm.
 For the 85 percent exertion level, the target is 153 bpm.

 Besides your age, your target heart rate is also affected by gender and physical fitness.
 Unless you’re an elite athlete, these differences are minor.